 The Business loan guarantee scheme (Garantie Ondernemingsfinanciering, GO) makes it easier for large and medium-sized companies in the Netherlands to borrow substantial amounts of money.
 Capital providers receive a 50% guarantee from the government.
-The maximum term for the Business loan guarantee scheme is maximum 8 years.
+The term for the Business loan guarantee scheme (in Dutch) is maximum 8 years.

 When do you qualify?

 To qualify for the GO Business loan guarantee scheme (in Dutch), the following criteria must be met:

 - Your company has its registered office in the Netherlands.
 The commercial activities are conducted primarily in the Netherlands.

 - Your business has reasonable profitability and continuity prospects.